usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-2/Performance Measurement Under Agile Delivery Contracts.md

 1. Establish clear processes for metrics collection and verification.
 2. Define the cadence for metrics review (typically aligned with sprint or release cycles).
 3. Document how metrics will inform contract decisions.
-4. Train CORs specifically on agile metrics evaluation.
+4. Train CORs specifically on Agile metrics evaluation.
 5. Create feedback mechanisms to share performance insights with contractors.

 ---